azagniotov/stubby4j/docs/HTTP_ENDPOINT_CONFIGURATION_HOWTO.md

 ### Summary

-This section explains the usage, intent and behavior of each property on the `request` and `response` objects.
+This page explains the usage, intent and behavior of each property on the `request` and `response` objects.

 Also, you will learn about request proxying to other hosts, regex stubbing for dynamic matching, stubbing HTTP 30x redirects, record-and-replay and more.